Tutorial: Voter Registration Records

 Very few voter registrar offices put their records online.

-For a list of the handful of counties (none in California) where voter records are available, see:
+For a list of the handful of states or counties (none in California) where voter records are available, see:

 Voter Registration Records Used in Stories